 “Our somewhat remote maternal ancestors were very chary in the use of water lest it should injure the complexion.
 So they delicately wiped their faces with the corner of a towel wet in elder-flower water or rose-water.” (pg.
 309-10)

-I had heard of rose water before, of course, and had even used it myself, but I had never seen any other mention of elderflower water before.
+I had heard of rose water before, but I had never seen any other mention of elderflower water before.
 I was curious to try it though.

 - Large stockpot